theskyinflames/cmdarchetype/README.md

 As you can see, in the config file, the parameter *db-url* value is *https://db.safe.net:443*, but executing the tool on this way, I've forced the value for this parameter to *myDB*

 Of course, passing a config file is not mandatory.
-I such case, you'll have to pass all of parameters by command line calling.
+I such case, you'll have to pass all of parameters by command line.
 Otherwise, the default values will be taken.

 Enjoy it !!